openstack-archive/tripleo-docs/doc/source/install/containers_deployment/architecture.rst

 `puppet_config` parameter set in every service template (explained in the `Docker specific settings`_ section).

-The `docker-puppet.py` execution results in a oneshot container being executed (usually named `puppet-$service_name`) to generate the configuration options or run other service specific initialization tasks.
+The `container-puppet.py` execution results in a oneshot container being executed (usually named `puppet-$service_name`) to generate the configuration options or run other service specific initialization tasks.
 Example: Create Keystone endpoints.

+.. note:: container-puppet.py was previously docker-puppet.py prior to the Train cycle.

 Anatomy of a containerized service template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~